johnwaghorn/pokemon-base-set-finder/README.md

+> Pokemon Card Base Set Finder UK

-> This script simply finds available in stock base set collectible pokemon cards for purchase in the UK
+This script simply finds available in stock base set collectible pokemon cards for purchase in the UK

+> Installation

+Runs on Python 2 and 3

+Make sure you have installed the required libraries e.g. 'sudo pip(3) install beautifulsoup4' or 'requests'

 > Example output might look like this: <br/>